Skip to main content Skip to footer

 Bay of Plenty Regional Council shall not be responsible for any loss, damage, or costs arising from this direction.
 For compliance and safety, please adhere to these speed limits in the specified areas.

-HARBOURMASTER DIRECTION PURSUANT TO SECTION 33F(1)(c)(i) OF THE MARITIME TRANSPORT ACT 1994: MOTITI ISLAND EXCLUSION ZONE FOR VESSELS GREATER THAN 500GT
+HARBOURMASTER DIRECTION PURSUANT TO SECTION 33F(1)(c)(i) OF THE MARITIME TRANSPORT ACT 1994:

-DIRECTION: The Master of any vessel greater than 500 gross tonnes will not cause that vessel to enter the following exclusion zone:
+DIRECTION The Master of any vessel greater than 500 gross tonnes will not cause that vessel to enter the following exclusion zone:

 Motiti Island a circle of 2.0 nautical miles radius centred on position 37 36.430 S 176 25.135 E